BitDevsNYC/BitDevsNYC.github.io/_posts/2022-03-30-contributing-to-the-bitdevs-nyc-newseltter.md

 permalink: /contributing-to-the-bitdevs-nyc-newsletter/
 ---

-## Contributing to BitDevs NYC
+## Contributing to the BitDevs NYC Newsletter

-Each month, BitDevs' community members gather and publish materials suitable for discussion at Socratic Seminar meetups around the world.
+Each month, BitDevs' community members gather and publish materials suitable for discussion at Socratic Seminar meetups [around the world](https://bitdevs.org/cities).
 The materials span a wide spectrum, touching on content sourced from mailing lists, code repositories, research papers, forums, blogs, newspapers, IRC logs, data aggregators and more.

 These newsletters are not only helpful for members who want to prepare for the meetups before hand, but they also act as long running archives that document the work of the wider Bitcoin ecosystem.

 Each city has their own unique approach and set of criteria for content inclusion.
 Some may focus on a specific topic and aggregate links accordingly.
 Others may take a more local focus to the material they include.
 At BitDevs NYC, we attempt to gather as much novel, high quality content from the fire hose as possible.

 In the spirit of collaboration, we have put together this guide for those who wish to contribute to our monthly topic list.
-For those BitDevs organizers who do not have the time to manage their own list, feel free to leverage our content as a means of reducing the overall commitment required to plan and execute a Socratic Seminar in your city.
+For those organizers who do not have the time to manage their own list, feel free to leverage our content as a means of reducing the overall commitment required to plan and execute a Socratic Seminar in your city.

 These lists are also a way for community members to contribute without taking on organizational duties.
 Good content is the foundation of a Socratic Seminar.
 Triaging for high quality material is extremely important work--any city that has contributors should be extremely grateful for their participation.

-In addition to the above comments on collaboration, this write-up is an attempt to document the rules that the BitDevs NYC community has arrived at after 9 years of list publication.
+In addition to the above comments on collaboration, this write-up is an attempt to document the rules that the BitDevs NYC community has arrived at after nearly a decade of list publication.
 These rules have evolved over time and are not always explicitly followed.
-However, by publishing this document we hope to codify and enforce these rules with as little bias as possible.
+By publishing this document we hope to codify and enforce these rules with as little bias as possible.

 Before diving into the various sections of the topic list, there is the broad question of what constitutes "novel, high quality" content.
 Novelty is self-explanatory: someone (be it a researcher, FOSS contributor, peer reviewer, anonymous community member etc) makes public content that is more than a simple regurgitation or summation of an existing idea.
 This does not have to be an invention of a new protocol or a significant piece of research, it can be as simple as an email or forum post which points out a flaw in some proposed protocol or piece of code.
 The reverse is a good example as well: someone finds a novel way to use an existing protocol.

 What constitutes "high quality" content is a foggier target.
 You can ask yourself: is the content *meaningful* to the broader community? i.e. does it, in theory or in practice, have a measurable impact on the people who build upon and consume services in the Bitcoin ecosystem?
 If the answer is yes, and the content is technical in nature, it is likely worthy of inclusion!

 By the end of this document you should have a fairly good understanding of our approach to content aggregation and how you can contribute to the list.
-That said, there is no better way to learn about our curatorial idiosyncrasies than by looking over our most recent newsletters on bitdevs.org.
+That said, there is no better way to learn about our curatorial idiosyncrasies than by looking over our most recent newsletters on [bitdevs.org](https://bitdevs.org).

 As a necessary disclaimer, content included in our list is not a sign of support or explicit review in any way.
 The content is for your personal review--you must draw your own conclusions about its quality.